 The Mummers Museum

 We were guests of The Stoogeum and The Philadelphia Magic Gardens.
 Our opinions the colorful, historic, unusual, and tasty are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.